datnguyennnx/llm-app-boilerplate/README.md

 Once the containers are up and running:

 -   The frontend will be available at: `http://localhost:3000`
 -   The backend API will be available at: `http://localhost:8000`

-## Development
+## Development Guidelines

-For development purposes, you can run each service individually.
-Refer to the README files in the `recommender-ui` and `recommender-be` directories for more detailed instructions on running and developing each component separately.
+1. Frontend Development (recommender-ui):

+    - Follow the Remix.js best practices and conventions.
+    - Use TypeScript for type-safe code.
+    - Utilize Tailwind CSS for styling.
+    - Format code using Prettier and lint with ESLint.

+2. Backend Development (recommender-be):

+    - Follow FastAPI best practices for API development.
+    - Use Python type hints for better code clarity.
+    - Implement WebSocket support for real-time communication.
+    - Format code according to PEP 8 style guide and lint with Flake8.

+3. General Guidelines:
+    - Write clear, concise, and well-documented code.
+    - Use meaningful variable and function names.
+    - Implement proper error handling and logging.
+    - Write unit tests for critical functionality.

 ## Customizing the Template